lbouchard7/CPS1_TEAM1_LLL/index.md

 The Living Link Lab is a testbed for deploying and testing technology designed to monitor occupants, implement autonomous robots as sensors, and monitor ambient building conditions.
 This exists within the Link Lab, a pre-existing office space housing over 100 research assistants and faculty.

-Beyond the fact that ethics must always be addressed for projects relating to human subjects, systems involving artificial or intelligent systems (A/IS) must be more carefully scrutinized since this emerging field has few established ethical standards, yet a significant potential to disrupt human lives.
+Beyond the fact that ethics must always be addressed for projects relating to human subjects, systems involving artificial or intelligent systems (A/IS) must be more carefully scrutinized since this emerging field has few established ethical standards, yet a significant potential to impact human lives.

 An official, yet sparse, website for the project is maintained [here](https://living.linklab.virginia.edu/).
 More information about the Link Lab can be found [here](https://engineering.virginia.edu/link-lab-0).

 ## About our recommendations

-One set of existing recommendations for these systems is [_Ethically Aligned Design_](https://ethicsinaction.ieee.org/), published by IEEE.
-We use this as a framework for our recommendations to
+One set of existing ethical guidelines for A/IS systems is [_Ethically Aligned Design_](https://ethicsinaction.ieee.org/), published by IEEE.
+We use this framework as a basis to form recommendations for actions Living Link Lab researchers can take to ensure their project results in the greatest benefit to all stakeholders.

+We believe such actions will make the project as a whole more successful.
+Moreover, we assert that a thorough, well-documented, and effectively implemented consideration of ethics in the Living Link Lab project will put the project at the forefront of ethical design in A/IS systems.

+The recommendations, and potentially resulting actions on behalf of the researchers, will serve as an example for similar future A/IS research project.

 ### Markdown